1. Blog

 What are the Sources of Protein in Dog Food?

-Protein can be derived from both animal and plant sources, but animal protein sources contain the highest amount of essential amino acids.
+Protein comes from both animal and plant sources, but animal protein sources contain the highest amount of essential amino acids.
 Plant proteins from fruits and veggies are not as digestible because the fiber in plants is not as easy for your dog’s system to digest.

 It is possible for a dog to be sustained by a completely plant-based protein diet.
 If you want to try this for your pooch, you must consult with a veterinary nutritionist to ensure that you’re providing everything needed to maintain your dog’s health.
-You’ll also want to get him checked by your veterinarian twice a year.
+You should also take him to get a check up by your veterinarian twice a year.

 The label on your dog’s food will include information about the protein content in the food.
 However, it often indicates the crude protein amount, a catch-all phrase that encompasses the various ways protein is calculated for a particular food.

-That doesn’t tell you much about the actual nutritional value of the protein in your dog’s diet, nor does it indicate the protein quality.
+That doesn’t tell you much about the actual nutritional value of the protein in dry dog food, nor does it indicate the protein quality.
 A better indicator of protein quality is a measurement known as the biological value (BV).
-This method measures the amount of nitrogen that is incorporated into the body.
+This method measures the amount of nitrogen that is in the body.

-That amount is then divided by the mass of nitrogen from the protein in the food, and the result is multiplied by 100.
-A value of 100% BV indicates that all of the dietary protein that your dog eats is absorbed and becomes protein in his body.
+You then divide the mount by the mass of nitrogen from the protein in the food.
+Then, multiply the result by 100.
+A value of 100% BV indicates that all of the dietary protein your dog eats is absorbed and becomes protein in his body.

-Basically, the more of the protein source that is converted into essential amino acids and can be used by the body’s tissue, the higher the quality of that protein source.
+Basically, the more of the protein source that converts into essential amino acids and is used by the body’s tissue, the higher the quality of that protein source.

 How Much Protein Does Your Dog Need?

 The daily minimum requirement for dietary protein is 18% dry matter (DM) for a growing dog and 8% for an adult dog.
-This is based on the assumption that you’re feeding a high-quality protein, and it is possible you may need to feed more if the protein is low-quality.
+This is based on the assumption that you’re feeding a high-quality protein, and you may need to feed more if the protein is low-quality or if you have a particularly active dog.

-This is the minimum recommended amount, but the Association of American Feed Control Officials (AAFCO) recommends 22% DM for growth and 18% DM for maintenance in adult dogs.
+This is the minimum recommended amount of protein, but the Association of American Feed Control Officials (AAFCO) recommends 22% DM for growth and 18% DM for maintenance in adult dogs.
 They recommend that for any life stage, protein content should not exceed 30% DM.

 These percentages, however, can be confusing for dog owners.
-To realistically calculate your dog’s protein needs, the first step is to work with your veterinarian to determine how many calories he needs each day, which can be done based on his lifestyle and body condition score.
+To realistically calculate your dog’s protein needs, the first step is to work with your veterinarian to determine how many calories he needs each day.
+That is based on his age, lifestyle, and body condition score.

 Once you know that, you can use the following equation to calculate your dog’s energy needs: